Introduction to FTIR Analysis

 FTIR analysis measures the range of wavelengths in the infrared region that are absorbed by a material.
 This is accomplished through the application of infrared radiation (IR) to samples of a material.
 The sample’s ability to absorb the infrared light’s energy at various wavelengths is measured to determine the material’s molecular composition and structure.

-Unknown materials are identified by searching the spectrum against a database of reference spectra.
+Unknown materials are identified by searching the IR spectrum against a database that has a wide range of reference spectra.
 Materials can be quantified using the FTIR materials characterization technique as long as a standard curve of known concentrations of the component of interest can be created.

 FTIR Analysis can be used to identify unknown materials, additives within polymers, surface contamination on a material, and more.
 The results of the tests can pinpoint a sample’s molecular composition and structure.